deeplearning4j/deeplearning4j/image-data-pipeline.md

         // Point to data path.
         recordReader.initialize(new FileSplit(new File(labeledPath)));

 The RecordReader is a class in Canova that helps convert the byte-oriented input into data that's oriented toward a record; i.e. a collection of elements fixed in number and indexed with a unique ID.

-Here, LFW images have been scaled to 28 pixels x 28 pixels in the [ImageRecordReader](https://github.com/deeplearning4j/Canova/blob/f03f32dd42f14af762bf443a04c4cfdcc172ac83/canova-nd4j/canova-nd4j-image/src/main/java/org/canova/image/recordreader/ImageRecordReader.java), and the reader is told where to append each new label.
+Here, LFW images have been scaled to 28 pixels x 28 pixels.
+The  [ImageRecordReader](https://github.com/deeplearning4j/Canova/blob/f03f32dd42f14af762bf443a04c4cfdcc172ac83/canova-nd4j/canova-nd4j-image/src/main/java/org/canova/image/recordreader/ImageRecordReader.java), which extends the RecordReader, is instructed to expect 28 x 28 pixel images to parse; "true" instructs it to append a label to the record; and "labels" is the array to which that label number is appended.
+Without the label, all you have is a bunch of pixels.

         // Canova to DL4J
         DataSetIterator iter = new RecordReaderDataSetIterator(recordReader, 784,labels.size());